History of Dubuque, Iowa: Racial problems

-In the early 1990s the city experienced racial strife that attracted national attention.

-The problems began when a cross was burned next to the garage of an African-American family which caught fire.
-In the ruins, parts of the cross were found, with the inscription "KKK Lives."
+In 1989, a cross was burned and found, next to the garage of an African-American family which caught fire.
+In the ruins, parts of the cross were found, with written in it "KKK Lives" and "Nigger".
 Another cross was burned a few weeks later.
 This was found to be the work of a group of young men who were well known racists - several members already had criminal records.
 Those responsible eventually were convicted and sent to prison.

+In 1992, the Ku Klux Klan held a rally in downtown Dubuque.
+To counter the Klan rally, the city held a free diversity public gathering at Dubuque's Eagle Point Park.

 At about the same time, the city embarked on a plan to encourage more minorities to move to the area.
+John Deere encouraged more minorities to work for their factory in the city.
 Some of the critics tried to stir up fear by telling people that the city was planning on taking a bus to a large city and grab the first 100 African-Americans that they found.
 In reality, the city was planning on making a recruiting drive to bring African-American professionals to the city.

 The city's program, and the cross burning polarized the community.
 People took up strongly held views.
 Dubuque police had to be summoned to Dubuque's Senior High School at one point because racial tensions almost boiled over into a large fight at the school.
 Jim Brady, who was mayor at the time, had even gone to the schools in Dubuque to talk about his experiences with racism over the years.
 When the Guardian Angels arrived in Dubuque, it was felt that their presence would only complicate the matter.
-Brady flat out told them that if they caused problems he'd have them arrested.

-The cross burnings and the city's plans had the effect of bringing negative media attention to the city.
-ABC's 20/20 did a news segment on race relations, which many felt was biased against the city and the people living in it in general.
-An episode of Donahue featured some of the major personalities in the controversy.

-The problems also attracted the unwelcome attention of hate groups.
-One hate group held a parade through the city, which was attended by only a few hundred people.
-The Ku Klux Klan held a rally in downtown Dubuque.
-To counter the Klan rally, the city held a free diversity public gathering at Dubuque's Eagle Point Park.

-In 2007 racial tension have heated up once again after the stabbing of a white male in downtown Dubuque by a group of African-Americans at a party.

-Traffic improvements

-In recent years, government bodies from the Federal to the City level have moved to improve the road and highway systems in Dubuque, which have been plagued by problems that resulted from the original design of the roadways throughout the city.